Mastering Half‑Marathon Training: From Couch to PR with Smart Pace Zones

 SegmentDistanceTarget PaceZonePurpose

-Main set6 kmAlternating 1 km @ 7 min 30 s / km, 1 km @ 9 min / mile3 / 2Build lactate threshold while still aerobic
+Main set6 kmAlternating 1 km at 7 min 30 s/km, 1 km at 9 min/mile3 / 2Build lactate threshold while still aerobic

-• Adaptive training lets you shift the 1 km threshold pace up or down depending on how you felt the previous week.
+• Flexible training means you can shift the 1 km pace up or down based on how you felt in the previous week.

-• Real‑time feedback (a simple voice prompt on a watch) reminds you to stay in the intended zone.
+• Real-time feedback (a voice cue on your watch) nudges you to stay within your target zone.

 A forward-looking finish